DGardnerrr/project-tic-tac-toe/README.md

 1. As a player, I can play a game of tic tac toe with the other player

-2. As a player, I should be able to start the game by clicking start game
+2. As a player, I should be able to start the game by clicking begin  game

 3. Switching turns between X and O for player A:
-In order to give the player 1 a challenge player 2 will need to choose a move to play
+In order to give the player 1 a challenge, player 2 will need to choose a move to play

 4. Switching turns between X and O for player B:
-In order to give the player 2 a challenge player 1 will need to choose a move to play
+In order to give the player 2 a challenge, player 1 will need to choose a move to play

 5. As a player uncertain of the rules I want to be told who won and why so that I know whether I was successful in the game